mosegontar/jot/README.md

 # jot
 An incredibly tiny command line program for writing notes and journal entries.

-Whenever you would like to make a note, just type `jot`. jot will launch your preferred text editor with a file named for the current date.
+Whenever you would like to make a note, just type `jot`.
+By default, jot will launch your preferred text editor with a file named for the current date.
+If an argument is supplied, the file will take the name of the argument.
+(E.g. `jot jutaliltest.txt` will open entries/jutaliltest.txt).
 If such a file already exists, the existing file will launch.
 So with a quick `jot` in the evening you can finish that thought you left hanging in the morning.